Skip to main content

 This HPA-HPG antagonism means that the stress induced by a coercive wellness program can directly lower testosterone levels in men and disrupt the menstrual cycle in women.
 It can create or worsen the very conditions, like hypogonadism or menopausal distress, that advanced clinical protocols are designed to treat.

-An employer, with the goal of improving health, may be financially incentivizing a physiological process that actively degrades the of their employees.
+An employer, with the goal of improving health, may be financially incentivizing a physiological process that actively degrades the hormonal health of their employees.
 This is a critical failure of the wellness paradigm, one that no amount of legal refinement of the ADA or GINA can fix.
 The problem is not the percentage of the incentive; the problem is the incentive itself when applied to the delicate, non-linear system of human biology.

 A truly voluntary and effective wellness model must be built on a foundation of education, autonomy, and access to care.
 It would replace financial incentives with genuine support, providing employees with the resources and expert guidance to explore their own unique physiology.